AMK210821/College-Project/README.md

 # College-Project
-this repo has all the projects i have devloped in my college
+this repo has all  projects, that i have devloped in my college